Phoenix Drug Lawyer

 Life with a felony conviction becomes complicated.
 For example, a convicted felon loses civil rights, including the right to own a firearm, vote, or hold public office, and will usually have difficulty obtaining housing, student loans, and employment.

-That said, a good drug defense attorney can often work out an agreement that will keep you from having to live with the consequences of a felony conviction for a first or second offense for possession of a small amount of a controlled substance.
+That said, a good Arizona Drug Crime Defense Attorney can often work out an agreement that will keep you from having to live with the consequences of a felony conviction for a first or second offense for possession of a small amount of a controlled substance.

 Types of Controlled Substances in Arizona